AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_send_push_notification.md

 # Send push notifications

-Chat RESTful APIs allow you to send push notifications either by users or by tags.
+Chat RESTful APIs allow you to send push notifications either by users or by labels.

 ## <a name="param"></a>Common parameters